Yanda Chen

 paper

-We proposed in-context learning distillation, which transfers in-context learning (ICL) ability from large language models to small language models by augmenting in-context tuning with teacher-student distillation.
-Experiments on LAMA and CrossFit show that in-context learning distillation improves the ICL ability of small language models.
+We propose in-context learning distillation, which transfers in-context learning (ICL) ability from large language models to small ones by combining in-context tuning with teacher-student distillation.
+Experiments on LAMA and CrossFit show that it improves the ICL ability of small language models.

 Meta-learning via Language Model In-context Tuning